-Germany has a traffic offender panelizing system called traffic point system (Flensburger Konto) .
+Germany has a traffic offender penalizing system called the traffic point system (Flensburger Konto).

-Points are added according to severity of traffic offense.
-Some severe violations like running from location of accident can cost 3 Flensburg points,
+Points are added according to the severity of the traffic offense.
+Some severe violations like running from the location of an accident can cost 3 Flensburg points.

-A Person who is not a citizen of EU region, and is just driving through German territory, would pay a higher amount upon committing a traffic offense because traffic point system is not applicable on him/her.
+A Person who is not a citizen of the EU region, and is just driving through German territory, would pay a higher amount upon committing a traffic offense because the traffic point system is not applicable to him/her.

-Amount of fine depends upon the severity of an offense.
-For example, over speeding up to 10 km/h costs 10 Euros out of town/city limits, while same over speeding costs 15 Euros inside city limits.
+The amount of fine depends upon the severity of an offense.
+For example, overspeeding up to 10 km/h costs 10 Euros out of town/city limits, while the same overspeeding may costs 15 Euros inside city limits.

-Certain violations can cause a driving ban.
-For example, drunk driving.
-Often driving is combined with Flensburg point system.
-An over speeding of 31-40 km/h inside city limits can cause driving ban for 1 month along with 2 points in Flensburg system and max.
-160 Euros fine.
+Certain violations can cause a driving ban, for example, drunk driving.
+Often driving ban is combined with the Flensburg point system.
+An overspeeding of 31-40 km/h inside city limits can cause a driving ban for one month along with 2 points in the Flensburg system and a maximum fine of 160 Euros.

 Cyclists also have to pay fines in case of a traffic offense.
-If a cyclist offender is a holder of driver's license, he/she may also receive points in Flensburg system.
-If a cycle is not equipped with light, the owner has to pay 25 Euros fine, even if he/she is riding during day hours.
-A red signal violation costs 60 Euros and if the offender is also a holder of driver’s license, he/she will get a point in Flensburg.
+If a cyclist offender is a holder of a driver's license, he/she may also receive points in the Flensburg system.
+If a cycle is not equipped with function lights, the owner has to pay 25 Euros fine, even if he/she is riding during day hours.
+A red signal violation costs 60 Euros and if the offender is also a holder of a driver’s license, he/she will get a point in Flensburg.
 Drunk cycling is also an offense.
 A helmet is recommended while cycling but not mandatory.